loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 - designed specifically to work with PVE
 - open-source
-- written in Rust (so it's memory safe)
+- written in Rust (so it's fast and memory safe)
 - free (as in freedom and beer), though they do have a [paid support plan](https://www.proxmox.com/en/products/proxmox-backup-server/pricing) (but I'm unsure why it's so much more expensive than [the PVE support plan](https://www.proxmox.com/en/products/proxmox-virtual-environment/pricing))
 - incremental backups
 - deduplication